Chen-X666/Chen-X666.github.io/_pages/about.md

 👋 About
 ======
-I am Xin CHEN, a post-graduate student currently graduated from University of Southampton [University of University](https://www.southampton.ac.uk/) advised by Prof. Angle Ojukwu.
+I am Xin CHEN, a post-graduate student currently graduated from University of Southampton [University of University](https://www.southampton.ac.uk/) guided by Prof. Angle Ojukwu.
 Previously,I am an undergraduate student at [Beijing Normal University, Zhuhai](https://english.bnuz.edu.cn/), supervised by [Prof. Jing YANG](https://rsgyy.bnu.edu.cn/yjjg/yykxyjzx/rcdw2/97903.html) and [Prof. Ying JIANG](https://rsgyy.bnu.edu.cn/yjjg/glcxyjzx/glcxyjzxrcdw/97671.html).

 I am currently seeking a PhD program or a Research Assistant (RA) position.
 My research interests encompass Privacy-preserving and Trustworthy AI, the application of Large Language Models (LLMs) to real-world scenarios such as healthcare and finance, and the detection of AI-generated content (AIGC).